senx/node-red-contrib-warpscript/README.md

-# WarpScript™ Node #
+# WarpScript Node #

-This module can be used to execute some WarpScript™ code within Node-RED.
+This module can be used to execute some WarpScript code within Node-RED.

 Execution is triggered for every incoming message.
-Execution is performed on a remote Warp 10™ instance via an HTTP POST request.
+Execution is performed on a remote Warp 10 instance via an HTTP POST request.

 ## Setup

-To install the WarpScript™ node, from your `~/.node-red` directory simply run
+To install the WarpScript node, from your `~/.node-red` directory simply run

 ```
-  npm install node-red-contrib-warpscript
+  npm install @senx/node-red-contrib-warpscript
 ```

 or copy the `warpscript.js` and `warpscript.html` files into the `nodes` subdirectory.

-Once the WarpScript™ node is installed, you need to restart Node-RED.
+Once the WarpScript node is installed, you need to restart Node-RED.

 You should then see a new type of node on the Node-RED left-side menu.

 ## Input

-Whenever a message is received by the WarpScript™ node, the message is pushed onto the stack followed by the configured WarpScript™ code.
+Whenever a message is received by the WarpScript node, the message is pushed onto the stack followed by the configured WarpScript code.

 Each message is a map.
 Messages produced by Node-RED usually contain the following fields: